CodeStory/CodeStory-Training2013/lags/README.md

 ##### Details
 * as of now, this generator will not produce more than 40 trips, so 8 is the max value.
 * default value if no arguments are given is 3 so 15 trips

+### check.coffee

+#### goal
+check.coffee takes :
+* the answer of the player as a argv
+* the question in json in stdin compute the answer to the question, check it with the supplied answer from the player and output `OK or KO`

+#### usage

+	cat somequestion.json | coffee check.coffee 42

+somequestion.json contains something like

+	{"name":"quiet-clothing-45","start":0,"length":4,"price":8},{"name":"eager-curb-78","start":1,"length":2,"price":5},{"name":"happy-cheekbone-16","start":2,"length":6,"price":4},{"name":"proud-schoolgirl-17","start":4,"length":5,"price":18},{"name":"plain-obesity-30","start":5,"length":2,"price":16}]

 ### lags-answers